paula078/Courses-Training-Database-Project-SQL/README.md

 ## Description

-This project was completed as part of the Database Systems course at AGH 2023/2024 in collaboration with <a href="https://github.com/Karol0801">Karol0801</a>.
+This project was completed as part of the Database Systems course at AGH 2023/2024 in collaboration with <a href="https://github.com/Karol0801">Karol0801</a> and  <a href="https://github.com/king-zar">king-zar</a>.
 The aim of the project was to design a database system for a company offering various courses and training programs, which have been digitized to varying degrees due to the COVID-19 pandemic.